List of alumni of King's College London

-This list of alumni of King's College London comprises notable graduates as well as non-graduate former, and current, students.
-It also includes those who may be considered alumni by extension, having studied at institutions later merged with King's College London.
-It does not include those whose only connection with the college is (i) being a member of the staff, or (ii) the conferral of an honorary degree or honorary fellowship.
+Alumni of King's College London comprise notable graduates as well as non-graduate former, and current, students.
+Those who studied at institutions later merged with King's College London may be considered alumni by extension.
+The list does not include those whose only connection with the college is (i) being a member of the staff, or (ii) the conferral of an honorary degree or honorary fellowship.